Natalie Browning

 President and Artistic Director

-Natalie is currently pursuing her Doctor of Musical Arts degree with an emphasis in Cello Performance at Arizona State University, where she studies with Tom Landschoot and received her Master of Music degree in the same area.
-She received her Bachelor of Music degree in Cello Performance at Utah Valley University, studying with Cheung Chau, where she was awarded the Department of Music’s Award of Merit in Music Performance.
-During her studies at Utah Valley University she served as principal cellist of UVU’s symphony and chamber orchestras, and while at Arizona State University she has served as principal cellist of ASU’s Chamber Orchestra.
-She has performed in solo masterclasses with numerous internationally renowned musicians, including cellists Johannes Moser and Yeesun Kim, as well as having performed in chamber masterclasses for Trio Zimbalist, and the Brooklyn Rider, Borromeo, and St. Lawrence string quartets.
+She received her Master of Music degree in Cello Performance at Arizona State University, and she holds a Bachelor of Music degree in Cello Performance from Utah Valley University, where she studied with Dr. Cheung Chau.
+She has been the recipient of multiple awards and scholarships at both Arizona State University and Utah Valley University, including ASU’s Special Talent Award and UVU’s Award of Merit in Music Performance.
+Natalie has served as the principal cellist of ASU’s Chamber Orchestra and UVU’s symphony and chamber orchestras, and she has performed in solo masterclasses with numerous internationally renowned musicians, including cellists Johannes Moser and Yeesun Kim.
+She has also performed in chamber masterclasses for Trio Zimbalist, and the Brooklyn Rider, Borromeo, and St. Lawrence string quartets.